vvvv/The-Gray-Book/reference/libraries/patching-libraries.md

 *Image: Known Type Structure*

 #### Create Default
 Member operation nodes often expect a type on their main input and throw a 'Null Pointer Exception' as long as nothing is connected to it.
-In order to prevent this, we need to tell vl how it can construct a default instance of a type whenever needed.
+In order to prevent this, we need to tell VL how it can construct a default instance of a type whenever needed.

 To do so, simply create an operation called `CreateDefault` in a type forward patch and implement it so that it returns an instance of the type.
 Often this requires nothing more than returning the result of a constructor of the type.